Knowing how to choose a fishing charter is the single most important part of any fishing trip.

-Check if the captain or the mates are trained in CPR and First Aid.
+Is the captain or crew trained in CPR and First Aid?

-Check if the ship has twin engines, in case one of the motor fails during the trip.
+Does the vessel have twin engines, in case one motor fails?

-When determining the shape of the charter, don’t rely solely on the website photos: you can’t be sure how long it’s been since the last time those have been updated.
+When determining the shape of the charter, don’t rely solely on the website photos: you can’t be sure how long it’s been since the last time those were updated.

-Finally, even if all of the above checks out, be sure to keep an eye on the weather on the day of your departure.
+Finally, be sure to keep an eye on the weather.

 Rule of thumb: if it’s blowing more than 20 knots, and that’s not the type of sailing you’re used to, stay on the shore.

-When the state of Michigan ran a study back in 2009 on the local fishing charter industry, they learned the single most important factor clients considered when choosing a vessel was the captain’s ability to locate fish (the boat’s safety features came in second), whereas the hospitality of the captain and the mate was in fact the aspect that contributed most to their satisfaction with the entire service, overshadowing any mention of the number, size, or species of the fish caught during the trip.
+However, the hospitality of the captain and the mate was actually the thing that contributed most to their satisfaction with the entire service.
+It overshadowed any mention of the number, size, or species of the fish caught during the trip.

 Choosing the right charter could, for the most part, come down to choosing the right captain.
-The captain’s persona is certainly undeniably linked with the previous two factors we’ve considered: most people are willing to pay more for a seasoned guide with a wealth of local knowledge and a stellar track record, and a conscientious and experienced captain is an unavoidable aspect of any smooth and safe trip.
+The captain’s persona is certainly undeniably linked with the previous two factors we’ve considered: most people are willing to pay more for a seasoned guide with a wealth of local knowledge and a stellar track record.
+A conscientious and experienced captain is also a necessary part of any smooth and safe trip.

 But even if you’re determined to only go fishing with the best, how do you know which one to pick?
-The Miami area alone, for example, is home to more than 200 charter captains, a type of market overcrowding analogous to most highly developed fishing destinations.
+For example, the Miami area alone is home to more than 200 charter captains.
 Some of these captains have spent their entire lives threading the same waters, while others arrive as fresh additions to the party each year.
-Consider answering these questions when fishing for the right captain:
+Consider asking these questions when fishing for the right captain:

 Is this the captain’s full-time job?